-3 phase motors are a type of electric motor that operates based upon a three-phase electrical load, which is a common form of electric power transmission.
 3 phase motors are often both more compact and less expensive than single-phase electric motors.
 Also offering higher efficiency as well as inherently higher starting torque than single phase motors, three-phase motors are an incredibly popular type of electrical motor.

 Typically manufactured as alternating current (AC) motors, 3 phase motors may also (but much less commonly) be a type of direct current (DC) motor.
 As a result of both their many beneficial characteristics and diverse range of types, 3 phase motors can be utilized in a wide range of light to heavy-duty applications and industries including: residential, for use in household appliances such as refrigerators, washing machines, dishwashers and more; industrial manufacturing, for use in powering such equipment as pumps, fans, conveyor drives and blowers; automotive, in order to power vehicle electrical systems such as in cars, sports utility vehicles (SUVs), trucks, vans and more; and petroleum, for the powering of oil and gas drilling equipment, pumps, tankers and more.